-Any course offered by the Faculty of Social Science and Humanities 15.7.6 Forensic Psychology Honours Thesis I and II - PSYC 4101U and PSYC 4102U In order to be considered for the Forensic Psychology Honours Thesis I students must apply during their sixth semester to begin their Forensic Psychology Honours Thesis I in semester seven.
+Any course offered by the Faculty of Social Science and Humanities.
+BIOL 1010U Biology 1: Molecular and Cellular Systems or an approved alternative biology course.
+15.9.6 Forensic Psychology Honours Thesis I and II - PSYC 4101U and PSYC 4102U In order to be considered for the Forensic Psychology Honours Thesis I students must apply during their sixth semester to begin their Forensic Psychology Honours Thesis I in semester seven.
 To proceed to Forensic Psychology Honours Thesis II a student must have successfully completed Forensic Psychology Honours Thesis I with a minimum A-.
 Please note, only a limited number of applicants will be admitted to the Honours Thesis.
 Instructor and dean's consent required.
-15.7.7 Directed Laboratory Research - PSYC 2100U In order to be considered for the Directed Laboratory Research students must complete an application form at least one week before the beginning of the semester in which they wish to take the course.
+15.9.7 Directed Laboratory Research - PSYC 2100U In order to be considered for the Directed Laboratory Research students must complete an application form at least one week before the beginning of the semester in which they wish to take the course.
 The course will involve routine contact and communication between the student and faculty member, during which time the research will be planned, goals established, and progress tracked.
 The faculty member will provide ongoing guidance and feedback.
 Depending upon the nature of the research, students may be engaged in collaborative work with other students, graduate students and/or other faculty.
 Students who successfully complete the course will gain practical research experience.
 This course will provide students with the opportunity to apply the course concepts and theories from their courses to actual research projects.
 This course will also provide students with the opportunity to work as part of a research team.
-Eligibility to enroll in this course includes successful completion of the course prerequisite and a cumulative GPA of 3.5 or higher.
-15.8 Program information - Bachelor of Arts (Honours) in Legal Studies 15.8.1 General information The Legal Studies program at UOIT prepares students for leadership roles in the interface between law and social organization.
+Eligibility to enrol in this course includes successful completion of the course prerequisite and a cumulative GPA of 3.5 or higher.
+15.10.1 General information The Legal Studies program at UOIT prepares students for leadership roles in the interface between law and social organization.
 The Legal Studies program draws on disciplinary strengths in sociology, political science, philosophy, psychology and law to give students an integrated background that is specifically directed at an appreciation and mastery of legal development and administration.
 The first year of study is common to all Legal Studies students.
 Beginning in second year, students will have the opportunity to continue with the Comprehensive program or to specialize in Human Rights Law, Alternative Dispute Resolution or Information Law.
-15.8.2 Field work practicum See Section 15.3.3.
+15.10.2 Field work practicum See Section 15.6.3.